 Speaking of neighbors, do you have them?
 Mine are about a few acres away.
 The people in front of us have chickens, the people behind us don’t.

 When I spoke to them about us getting chickens they were excited.
-My neighbor actually said he was looking forward to the noises of the chickens because he enjoyed it.
+My neighbor actually said he was looking forward to the noises of the chickens because he enjoys it.

 Most neighbors are not excited, let me tell you… You might want to check with your neighbors if they are close by.
 Having an open dialog may help, plus you can help them learn more about chickens.